Nonlinear Rayleigh-Taylor instability of the viscous surface wave in an infinitely deep ocean: The governing equations and main results

 Let us discuss about the strategy for proving Theorem \ref{ThmLinear}, which is in the same spirit as \cite{LN20}.
-We first look for a solution $\phi \in H^4(\R_-)$.
+To make our paper self-contained, we present all the steps below.

-On $(-\infty,-a)$, the ODE \eqref{4thOrderEqPhi} is an ODE with constant coefficients, for which we can find explicit solutions in Proposition \ref{PropSolDecay} decaying to 0 at $-\infty$.
+In the first step, on $(-\infty,-a)$, the ODE \eqref{4thOrderEqPhi} is an ODE with constant coefficients, for which we can find explicit solutions in Proposition \ref{PropSolDecay} decaying to 0 at $-\infty$.
 Hence, we transform the problem for the normal modes on $\R_-$ into an ODE problem stated on a compact interval $(-a,0)$ with appropriate boundary conditions deduced from the outer solutions.
 They are described by \eqref{RightBoundary} stated above and \eqref{LeftBoundary} (to be seen in Lemma \ref{LemBoundSmooth}).